hiramsoft/es6-ng-twbs-gulp-start/src/main/markdown/blog/_posts/2015-06-06-zombie-ninjas-attack-a-survivors-retrospective.markdown

 date: 2011-07-03 5:59
 comments: true
 extraInfo: Front-matter is arbitrary
-slug: index
+slug: weird/zombie-ninjas-attack
+category: Things That Are Strings
-categories:
+categories: [lists, zombies, blog]
 ---

 This is an example blog from [Octopress](http://octopress.org) using a suggested post from the [docs](http://octopress.org/docs/blogging/).

-Imagine your blog or writing available only to a select few instead of the full internet...
+    If you want a way to host a private static site, consider [Hiram Pages](https://www.hirampages.com)

 You can include variables available in the other HTML files here as well.
 For example, this build's git revision is %{{ gitRevShort }}%.